 Learn in the moment, and share for later

 Activities like the one described above can be carried out in reverse, too.
 Whilst students are away from the classroom on excursions, holidays, or even over the weekend, they can collect images and videos to share at later date.
 By using the ScreenShare app, these can be shown on the ActivPanel and annotated over or even imported onto the Instant Whiteboard app to promote discussion.

 Google Street View is another app that works brilliantly for this.
 Students can create 360o photos of the places they visit, then mirror those visuals back to the class.
 They can then be built into virtual tours or expeditions and embedded with ‘breadcrumb’ links for an exciting learning journey.
 This is a great way for Australian students to viscerally experience grand European architecture such as La Sagrada Familia in Spain, or the French Notre-Dame cathedral.

 Here are a few examples from Australian interior design teacher and digital innovator, Belinda Papas:

 Mixing virtual experiences with reality

 Screen sharing can be taken even further when it is used in tandem with virtual and augmented reality apps.
 These are apps that use the student’s device camera to mix virtual and physical objects.
 Students can try feeding a shark as it swims above their head (shARk) or holding a virtual heart in their hand to learn about the human body (AnatomyAR).
-MuseumViewer is also a great way for students to appreciate the size and scale of historic sculptures, and can bring artefacts like the Rosetta Stone to life in front of their eyes.
+MuseumViewer is also a great way for students to appreciate the size and scale of historic sculptures and can bring artifacts like the Rosetta Stone to life in front of their eyes.